ltskinner/dftegridy/README.md

-# dftegrity
+# dftegridy

-Ensure your dataframes have some 'tegrity
+Ensure your dataframes have some 'tegridy

 ## 🚧 UNDER CONSTRUCTION 🚧

 There are likely some debug print statements as well as unfinalized data structures, so if any bugs arise please be understanding

-## When to use dftegrity
+## When to use dftegridy

+Its about time our dataframes had a little 'tegridy

 ### Data Engineering